arebe/annotatar/README.md

 ````
 8. Run the meteor app with `meteor --settings settings.json`

-9. Deploy to your own server using [Meteor Up](https://github.com/arunoda/meteor-up)
+9. Deploy to your own server using [Meteor Up](https://github.com/arunoda/meteor-up), instructions for which can be found [on the project blog](http://arebe.github.io/annotatar/2015/12/08/week14/)

 License
 -------
 Original code in this repo is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
 Its dependencies include Meteor.js and jQuery (MIT license).

-*annotatAR* is being developed as a capstone project as a requirement for ALM in IT at Harvard University School for Extension Studies.
+*annotatAR* was originally developed as a capstone project as a requirement for ALM in Digital Media Design at Harvard University School for Extension Studies.